Deep Joint Source Channel Coding With Attention Modules Over MIMO Channels: Simulation Results

-In order to observe how entropy changes with different sub-channel qualities, we generate MIMO channel matrices with fixed singular values , which satisfy the power constraint $ \sum \lambda _{i}^2 = C $.
+In order to observe how differential entropy changes with different sub-channel qualities, we generate MIMO channel matrices with fixed singular values , which satisfy the power constraint $ \sum \lambda _{i}^2 = C $.
 We consider $2 \times 2$ MIMO channel and the SNR of 10 dB.
-The estimated entropy for different singular value ratios are shown in Fig.~\ref{entropy}.
-When the sub-channels' singular value ratio $r=1$, the two sub-channels have the same equivalent SNR as well as channel capacity, and the data streams going through the two sub-channels also have very close entropy values.
-As the channel singular value ratio grows, the capacity of one sub-channel rises while the capacity of the other sub-channel falls.
-We can observe that the entropy of the encoder output follows the same pattern: the higher the channel capacity, the higher the entropy, and vice versa.
-Meanwhile, it can be clearly seen that the entropy difference between the two sub-channels is also increasing.
+The estimated entropy are shown in Fig.~\ref{entropy}.
+When the sub-channels' singular value ratio $r=1$, the two sub-channels have the same equivalent SNR as well as channel capacity, and the data streams going through the two sub-channels also have very close differential entropy values.
+We can observe that the differential entropy of the encoder output follows the pattern: the higher the channel capacity, the higher the differential entropy, and vice versa.
 By exploiting the entropy estimation, we reveal the mechanism of DJSCC in different sub-channels, i.e., more information is transmitted in the better sub-channel.